Effective date: March 12, 2019

 Cancelled Team Accounts will become read-only after the end of their current paid period, and will not be billed again.
 You may receive a final, prorated bill for any users added to your Team Account between your last paid bill and account cancellation.

 Cancelled User or Team accounts may be reactivated at any time.

-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile, the Content of your private notebooks, your Secrets, and any other private information stored on Observable within 90 days of cancellation or termination (though some information may remain in encrypted backups).
-This information can not be recovered once your account is cancelled.
+We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile, the Content of your private notebooks, your Secrets, and any other private information stored on Observable within 90 days of receiving the deletion request or termination (though some information may remain in encrypted backups).
+This information can not be recovered once your account is deleted.

 We will not delete Content that you have contributed to other Users’ notebooks or that other Users have forked from your notebooks.

 Your published notebooks will no longer be accessible on the Observable website, but copies of published notebooks will be retained, so that any forks, imports and embeds that may depend on them will continue to function.

 Observable has the right to suspend or terminate your access to all or any part of the Website at any time, with or without cause, with or without notice, effective immediately.
 Observable reserves the right to refuse service to anyone for any reason at any time.

 All provisions of this Agreement which by their nature should survive termination will survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity, and limitations of liability.